Key Performance Indicators

 The use of supply chain management software is decisive in the success or failure of a company.

-At the end of the chain the customer will profit from short delivery times, competitive prices as well as excellent service proves this by his loyalty to the company.
+At the end of the chain the customer will benefit from short delivery times, competitive prices as well as excellent service that will result in increased customer's loyalty.

 News